 Evaluation of the consultant:

-- Relevant experiences and assignment performed by Consultant
+- Relevant experiences and assignments performed by Consultant.

 Document to be submitted: